labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/rmi.md

 sealos rmi imageID
 ```

-In the above command, `imageID` refers to the ID of the image you want to remove.
+In the above command, `imageID` is the ID of the image you want to delete.

-## Examples
+## Example

-For example, you can use the following command to remove an image with the ID `imageID`:
+For instance, you can use the following command to delete an image with ID `imageID`:

 ```bash
 sealos rmi imageID
 ```

-If you want to remove multiple images, simply list all the image IDs on the command line, for example:
+If you want to delete multiple images, just list all the image IDs in the command line, for example:

 ```bash
 sealos rmi imageID1 imageID2 imageID3